VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 * Recording and Alerting rules backfilling (aka `replay`).
 See [these docs](#rules-backfilling);
 * Lightweight and without extra dependencies.
 * Supports [reusable templates](#reusable-templates) for annotations;
-* Load of recording and alerting rules from local filesystem, GCS and S3;
+* Load of recording and alerting rules from local filesystem, URL, GCS and S3;
 * Detect alerting rules which [don't match any series](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/4039).

 ## Limitations